A New Way To Prepare Smoked Chicken Rub

 Step 2: “Gots versus Needs”

 Divide up your spices and taste them as you go.
-Experiment with the flavor combinations and take away what you do not want.
+Experiment with the flavor profiles and take away what you do not want or add something that you feel is missing.
+Ground black pepper, tablespoons paprika, brown sugar (if you prefer your smoke chicken a bit sweet) - whatever you decide to add to enhance the flavor of the meat, just combine everything in a medium size bowl and mix thoroughly.
 If you like them all together, adjust the flavor that you want to intensify most and add anywhere from 1 to 2 tablespoons of that one spice.
 Make it extra special.

 Step 3: Mix and breathe